presbrey/aichat/README.md

 - `AddAssistantToolCall(toolCalls)`: Add an assistant message with tool calls
 - `LastMessage()`: Get the most recent message
 - `LastMessageRole()`: Get the role of the most recent message
+- `LastMessageByRole(role)`: Get the last message with a specific role
+- `LastMessageByType(contentType)`: Get the last message with a specific content type
 - `Range(fn)`: Iterate through messages with a callback function
+- `RangeByRole(role, fn)`: Iterate through messages with a specific role
+- `MessageCount()`: Get the total number of messages in the chat
+- `MessageCountByRole(role)`: Get the count of messages with a specific role
+- `ClearMessages()`: Remove all messages from the chat
+- `RemoveLastMessage()`: Remove and return the last message from the chat

 ```go
 // Example of helper method usage